-As of December 31, 2009 the Company has a bank note payable, which is an unsecured revolving line of credit (the "Revolver") for advances up to \$250 million that matures on August 11, 2011, and a term note payable, which is an unsecured term loan (the "Term Loan") of \$75 million that matures in October 2011 with two one-year extensions available at the Company's election.
+As of December 31, 2010, the Company had a bank note payable, which was an unsecured revolving line of credit (the "Revolver") for advances up to \$250 million that was scheduled to mature on August 11, 2011, and a term note payable, which was an unsecured term loan (the "Term Loan") of \$75 million that was scheduled to mature in October 2011 and had two one-year extensions available at the Company's election.
 The Revolver and the Term Loan are with a group of banks.

-The Revolver and Term Loan include restrictions on property liens and require compliance with various financial covenants.
+The Revolver and Term Loan included restrictions on property liens and required compliance with various financial covenants.
 Financial covenants include the maintenance of at least \$1,500,000 in operating cash accounts, a minimum unencumbered cash and liquid investments balance and tangible net worth; limitations on permitted secured debt and compliance with various debt and operating income ratios, as defined in the loan agreement.
-The Company was in compliance with the Revolver and Term Loan financial covenants as of December 31, 2009 and 2008, respectively.
+The Company was in compliance with the Revolver and Term Loan financial covenants as of December 31, 2010 and 2009, respectively.